 Meaning: There is no single English word to sum up all that a good doch can accomplish.
 See below.

 Within a conjunction, doch functions like “but” or “yet” (so essentially, it’s a filler word).
 As a complete German phrase all on its own, it’s the pithiest way to counter an assertive statement.
 For example: We’re on a train together.
 You think it’s running late.
 I don’t.
-You turn to me and say, We’re going to arrive late, aren’t we?
+You turn to me and say, We’re not going to make it on time, aren’t we?
 Doch, I respond.
 My response counters your statement — I think we will be pulling into the station right on time.
 So much information packed into one little word: It’s beautiful, isn’t it?
 Of course, spend long enough near a playground and you’ll eventually hear children shouting Nee!
 Doch!
 Nee!
 Doch! at one another, the Germanic juvenile equivalent of an endless round of Is not!
 Is too!

 6. Die spinnen doch!